Updated February 2022.

 Healthcare gardens and therapeutic garden programs are still far from mainstream, and Legacy Health’s work provides hope that change is in the wind.
 (Teresia’s advice?
 “Get a physician on board!”)

-At last month’s event, Dr. Cleveland gave a talk entitled ‘Nature and Hospital Gardens: Strategies to Reduce Stress and Cultivate Good Health.’
+At the 2018 event, Dr. Cleveland gave a talk entitled ‘Nature and Hospital Gardens: Strategies to Reduce Stress and Cultivate Good Health.’

-He painted a picture of clinician burnout, using stark statistics:
+He painted a picture of clinician burnout, using stark statistics, even before Covid19:

 Dr. Cleveland then made an evidence-based argument for contact with nature as a health promotion and preventive medicine strategy.
 The list of proven benefits is long, including reduced stress, depression and anxiety, and improved sleep, happiness, well-being, life satisfaction and social cohesion (Frumkin 2017).

 An Australian study Dr. Cleveland cited recommends 30 minutes or more per week of nature contact.
 This minimum weekly ‘dose’ decreased depression by 7%, and high blood pressure by 9%.
 (Shanahan 2015)